Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: High-dimensional dynamical systems

-To apply the kernelized version of \cref{alg:spec_meas_rat}, we subselect $M_1'=2000$ initial conditions from the trajectory data and used the Gaussian radial basis function kernel in~\eqref{exp_kern_formula}.
-We select ${N}_K''=1000$ EDMD eigenfunctions and append the dictionary with the four observables of interest (discussed below).
-Accuracy of the corresponding matrices in \eqref{eq:convergenceMatrices} is verified by comparing to smaller $M_1''$ and also computing pseudospectra with \cref{alg:res_EDMD}.
+To apply the kernelized version of \cref{alg:spec_meas_rat}, we subselect $M'=2000$ initial conditions from the trajectory data and used the Gaussian radial basis function kernel in~\eqref{exp_kern_formula}.
+We select ${N}_K''=1000$ EDMD eigenfunctions and append the dictionary with the four observables of interest that are discussed below.
+Accuracy of the corresponding matrices in \eqref{eq:convergenceMatrices} is verified by comparing to smaller $M''$ and also by computing pseudospectra with \cref{alg:res_EDMD}.

 ADK has three parts of its molecule called CORE, LID, and NMP (see~\cref{fig:ADK1} (left)).
 The LID and NMP domains move around the stable CORE.
-By computing root-mean-square-fluctuations, we select the most mobile residue from the LID and NMP domains.
-These residues have canonical dihedral angles $(\phi,\psi)$ defined on the backbone atoms~\cite{ramachandran1963stereochemistry} that determine the overall shape of the residue. \cref{fig:ADK1} (middle, left) shows the spectral measures with respect to these dihedral angles (where we have subtracted the mean angle value) for both selected residues.
-These spectral measures are computed using the sixth order rational kernel with $\epsilon=0.1$ (see~\cref{rat_unit_kern_table}).
-The computed spectral measures are verified with higher order kernels and smaller $\epsilon$, as well as comparison with a polynomial kernel instead of a Gaussian radial basis function kernel.
+We select the most mobile residue from the LID and NMP domains by computing root-mean-square-fluctuations.
+These residues have canonical dihedral angles $(\phi,\psi)$ defined on the backbone atoms~\cite{ramachandran1963stereochemistry} that determine the overall shape of the residue. \cref{fig:ADK1} (middle, right) shows the spectral measures with respect to these dihedral angles (where we have subtracted the mean angle value) for both selected residues.
+These spectral measures are computed using the sixth-order rational kernel with $\epsilon=0.1$ (see~\cref{rat_unit_kern_table}).
+The computed spectral measures are verified with higher order kernels and smaller $\epsilon$, and through comparison with a polynomial kernel $\mathcal{S}$ instead of a Gaussian radial basis function kernel.
 The spectral measures for the angles in the LID residue are much broader than for the NMP residue.
 This hints at a more complicated dynamical interaction and may have biological consequences.
-We hope that this example can be a catalyze for the use of spectral measures in MD.
+We hope that this example can be a catalyst for the use of spectral measures in MD.